 FlexDirect uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end-user applications are run.

 - Bitfusion Application Instance (Client): The machines where the end user will be running their application.
 It can be a GPU instance, but it is not required that it be.

 - Bitfusion GPU Instance (Server): The machines which provide GPU resources to the cluster.

 There are many flexible configurations which are possible using FlexDirect.
 However, the most common are: One-to-Many, Many-to-One, and Many-to-Many.

-FlexDirect has several runtime optimizations to automatically adapt the best combination of transports: Host CPU Copies, PCIe, Ethernet, InfiniBand, GPUDirect RDMA to achieve superior results.
+FlexDirect has several runtime optimizations to automatically adapt the best combination of transports—Host CPU Copies, PCIe, Ethernet, InfiniBand, GPUDirect RDMA—to achieve superior results.
 In most cases, virtualized and remotely attached GPUs using Bitfusion FlexDirect match or exceed native GPU performance and efficiency across a variety of machine learning workloads.

 FlexDirect improves the unit economics of use cases which may not take advantage of entire nodes and GPUs, such as early test and validation of machine learning algorithms.
 Fractional GPUs (as small as 1/20th of a GPU) can be assigned at runtime to support many more users than before on the same physical hardware.
-This affords fine-grained resource control without having to resort to a variety lower-powered devices that would increase the scope and burden of infrastructure management.
-FlexDirect delivers high performance GPU instances with significantly lower costs and enables users to “right size” spend and capacity to various stages of development and testing.
+This affords fine-grained resource control without having to resort to a variety of lower-powered devices that would increase the scope and burden of infrastructure management.
+FlexDirect delivers high performance GPU instances with significantly lower costs and enables users to “right size” spending and capacity to various stages of development and testing.